 How long can I count on service for my system?

 As a matter of policy, those institutions which enroll in our extended service and maintenance programs are guaranteed that we will maintenance their hardware on a ‘fit, form, and function’ basis for at least 5 years.
 For most systems, you should be able to count on Tour-Mate providing service for your equipment well beyond the 5 year mark.
-Even when we discontinue a product, we make sure to inventory a quantity of spare parts to enabling us to repair equipment well into the future.
+Even when we discontinue a product, we make sure to inventory a large quantity of spare parts, enabling us to repair equipment down the line.
 Currently, we have many systems still in operation in excess of 10 years after installation.

 What is the turnaround time for hardware repairs?